rafal-szypulka/b2m-nodejs-v2/docs/monitoring.md

 collectDefaultMetrics({ timeout: 5000 });
 ```

-**Lab Instructions:**
+2).
 Edit `server.js` and *uncomment* the following lines to enable exposure of default set of Node.js metrics on standard Prometheus route `/metrics`

 ```js
 const Prometheus = require('prom-client')